silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 - Your site is protected by an IP whitelist which wasn’t requested through CWP Service Desk

 See "Varying content" chapter for more details.
 If your site is completely public information, or you endeavour to maintain a tightly controlled list of Incapsula exceptions, you can change these __at your own risk__.

-#### *.cwp.govt.nz domain

-Your Incapsula dashboard only controls handling of the responses from the publicly accessible domain.
-Content under "*.cwp.govt.nz" will not be affected by your changes - this conveniently includes the CMS admin area for the live site which shouldn't be retained in the cache.

-You would need to reconsider your configuration if you ever decide to serve the "admin" or "Security" area from your public domain.

 ## Debugging